If I were a true horticulturist, I would know what this bush in my back yard with the pretty white flowers is called.

 Keeping our spirit alive takes a little work..

-Having bacon and eggs, I meditate on spirits and hope all of us get along today.
+Having bacon and eggs, I meditate on spirits and hope all of mine get along today.

-Keeping your body healthy for your spirit is not an unhealthy thing to do.
+Keeping your body healthy for your spirits is not an unhealthy thing to do.

 Every time I pass, I see customers at this little empanada stand – ordering, sitting in these plastic lawn chairs,visiting, stopping a moment in life, standing, moving away, replaced in moments by someone else.